aweymo-ui/inuit_story/content/3_sanaaq.md

 {% endcapture %}
 {% include alert.html text=text color="light" %}

+## Medical Care

+{% include gallery-figure.html img="2-mitiarjuk.avif" alt="" caption="Saladin d'Anglure, Bernard.
+Mitiarjuk Nappaaluk inside an igloo with a baby in her amautik, tending a kettle over a qulliq, or traditional oil lamp.
+Avataq Cultural Institute. https://www.cbc.ca/radiointeractives/ideas/sanaaq-inuktitut-novel-mitiarjuk-nappaaluk" title="Mitiarjuk Nappaaluk inside an igloo with a baby in her amautik, tending a kettle over a qulliq, or traditional oil lamp" %}

 The writing of Sanaaq was temporarily halted, after Mitiarjuk had to go to the hospital to be treated for tuberculosis.
 The Inuit had ethnomedical systems to deal with sickness and injury [8], but as a disease from the Qallunaat, they could do little against tuberculosis.
 Traders and missionaries built small hospitals in some communities, but other times the sick needed to be transported elsewhere.
 [9] She stopped writing halfway through chapter 24 of the novel.
 On her return from the hospital, she wrote chapters 25 through 37, leaving chapter 24 temporarily unfinished.
 Just like Mitiarjuk, Sanaaq is also hospitalized.
 In this passage, we can see the two sides of the arctic hospitalization experience, the benefits and the mental toll it can take being away from your family.
 While most of the novel is written in the third person, Mitiarjuk seems to briefly speak directly to the reader.

 {% capture text %}